 Next, the science fiction enthusiasts were given the use case along with a list of threats compiled from all the security experts.
 The enthusiasts were asked to generate a list of science fiction short stories, novels, TV series and Films.
 For each item in their list, they were asked to explain how the science fiction situations were related to the use case.
 We received back some 20 suggested items, including short stories, film episodes and books.
 Not all suggested items involved the use of a specific piece of technology like GeneVault; some of them took place in worlds in which genetic enhancement was at the core.

-The lead author then spent several days reading and reviewing these science fiction items, and selected three to inspire the writing of fictional narratives for GeneVault.
+The lead author then spent several days reading and reviewing these science fiction items and selected three to inspire the writing of fictional narratives for GeneVault.
 In writing, emphasis was placed on highlighting the reasons readers or enthusiasts gave to select the works.
 Care was taken to avoid any overt description of the threats suggested by security experts.
 The resulting ‘fictions’ were:

 1. Eat, Drink and Be Merry (inspired by Eat, Drink and Be Merry by Dian Girard),